-Regardless of the location of the crime or Prohibited Sexual Conduct, the California Constitution confers certain rights to victims of crime (Marsy's Law, California Constitution article I, § 28, section (b)).
+The California Constitution confers certain rights to victims of crime in the state (Marsy's Law, California Constitution article I, § 28, section (b)).
 Examples of these rights include, but are not limited to:

-Fairness and Respect To be treated with fairness and respect for one's privacy and dignity, and to be free from intimidation, harassment, and abuse throughout the criminal or juvenile justice process.
+Fairness and Respect- To be treated with fairness and respect for one's privacy and dignity, and to be free from intimidation, harassment, and abuse throughout the criminal or juvenile justice process.

-Protection from the Defendant To be reasonably protected from the defendant and persons acting on behalf of the defendant.
+Protection from the Defendant- To be reasonably protected from the defendant and persons acting on behalf of the defendant.

-Prevention of Disclosure of Confidential Information To prevent the disclosure of confidential information or records to the defendant, the defendant's attorney, or any other person acting on behalf of the defendant, which could be used to locate or harass the victim or the victim's family or which disclose confidential communications made in the course of medical or counseling treatment, or which are otherwise privileged or confidential by law.
+Prevention of Disclosure of Confidential Information-To prevent the disclosure of confidential information or records to the defendant, the defendant's attorney, or any other person acting on behalf of the defendant, which could be used to locate or harass the victim or the victim's family or which disclose confidential communications made in the course of medical or counseling treatment, or which are otherwise privileged or confidential by law.